resim-ai/open-core/docs/resim/metrics/events.md

 # Introduction

-The ReSim metrics SDK and web app supports the creation of so-called **events** to aid the analysis of a robot's performance in a simulation.
+The ReSim metrics SDK and web app supports the creation of so-called **events** to aid the analysis of an Embodied AI system's performance in a simulation.

-An event is a time-centered occurrence of some importance to a robotics developer, which can occur at a timestamp and have metrics specifically associated with it.
-In comparison to the usual ReSim metrics types e.g. line chart of velocity over time, or scalar precision/recall values, an event is centered around a timestamp and allows the user to highlight parts of the simulation of most interest and metrics relevant to them.
+An event is a time-centered occurrence of some importance to an engineer, which can occur at a timestamp and have metrics specifically associated with it.
+In comparison to the usual ReSim metrics types e.g. line chart of velocity over time, or scalar precision/recall values, an event is centered around a timestamp and allows the engineer to highlight parts of the simulation of most interest and metrics relevant to them.

 As a simple example, consider an autonomous mower, processing a large field.
 A metrics build could generate an event every time the mower got within a safe distance to a pedestrian